dome9/terraform-provider-dome9/website/docs/r/aws_unified_onbording.markdown

 # dome9_aws_unified_onboarding

-Create an onboarding configuration including an onbordingId
+Create an onboarding configuration including an onboardingId and use the configuration to create "aws_cloudformation_stack" and by that make an actual onboarding to "Cloud Guard"

 ## Example Usage